 The new signs will also be installed lower than current signs, as the latest research indicates impaired drivers do not look far enough ahead to see signs that are positioned higher.

 As an additional precaution, some signs will have flashing red warning lights along their edges.

 Also, more red “wrong way” reflectors will be installed along off-ramps, and the reflectors will be brighter and become more noticeable as a driver continues up the ramp.
 Pavement arrows will also be repainted to appear bigger and brighter.

 Currently, ADOT is testing the use of electronic sensors on two exit ramps off Arizona 101.
 The electronic sensors can detect if a vehicle is heading the wrong direction, and if so, the sensors can send an alert to law enforcement officers.

 If you or a loved one has suffered injuries due to a drunk, wrong-way driver, contact the knowledgeable and helpful car accident attorneys at Phillips Law Group.
-We will fight tirelessly to ensure you receive the justice and compensation you deserve.
+Our injury attorneys Phoenix, AZ will fight tirelessly to ensure you receive the justice and compensation you deserve.